AB9IL/circumventionist-scripts/README.md

 Requires Invisible Internet Project i2prouter package.
 Start or stop i2prouter and configure proxy settings for other applications.

 #### menu-vpngate:
 Requires [DaveGallant/VPNGate](https://github.com/davegallant/vpngate) application.
-Presents a menu of options for users of VPNGate: update the VPN server list, connect, disconnect, etc.
+Presents a menu of options for users of VPN Gate: update the VPN server list, connect, disconnect, etc.

 #### openvpn-controller.sh:
 Requires OpenVPN and VPNGate (see menu-vpngate).
 Easy user interface for starting or stopping OpenVPN connections or switching to the above menu-vpngate.